buildpacks/rfcs/text/0000-client-side-buildpack-registry.md

 * `DELETE /buildpacks/buildpack_id/:version/yank` - this will be used to yank an existing buildpack version from the index
 * `PUT /buildpacks/:buildpack_id/:version/yank` - this will be used to undo a yank of a buildpack version

+## Human Readable Index as Gateway

+In addition to the machine readable index described in [How it works](#how-it-works), we may want to support a human readable index that acts as a gateway for PRs.
+This would not be on the critical path, but would make the experience of publishing easier.

+In the future, the Human readable index could be replaced by an API service and web frontend.

 ## TOML Files

 Instead of JSON we may want to use TOML, which would allow us to append to an index file.
 This may provide a performance improvement, but the specifics are unclear.